If you are in a hurry and just want to find out what the best projector for Church is then I’d recommend Optoma X600 XGA Projector as the best one.

 Screen Location – Throw Ratio

 One key factor in choosing a projector is where will the screen be located.
 Most churches usually place their screen above the stage.
-However, some churches put their screens to the sides of the stage or way down the sanctuary so people in the back can see.
+However, some put their screens to the sides of the stage or way down the sanctuary so people in the back can see.

 Another factor to consider is how large the screen is going to be or how large does it needs to be.
-The right screen for a church with large premises need to have wide viewing angles.
+The right screen for a church with large premises needs to have wide viewing angles.
 For a screen with narrow viewing angles, it is best to view the images from the front.

 The screen size of the projector also matters.
 Usually, a projector screen that is 12 inches in height is needed for every 6 to 10 feet of viewing distance.
 The higher the resolution and brightness you are going to need, the larger the screen size you need to have.

 The Optoma X600 XGA projector is an excellent solution for large installations in businesses and houses of worship.
 Featuring a powerful, bright 6,000 lumens output combined with a stunning 10,000:1 contrast ratio.
 It will make your presentations shine with vibrant colors and sharp, clear text and graphics.
 It has a low noise level of 28dB and supports a variety of 3D formats and an XGA 1024 x 768 native resolution.
 The best projectors to use in large-screen applications where fine image detail is required.
 The brightness level of the Optoma X600 is perfect for use in medium to large rooms with ambient light.

 The Optoma X600 offers a superb array of connectivity options.
 Several input options include dual HDMI, DisplayPort, VGA, and composite video.
 The lamp of the Optoma X600 features a long life of up to 3500 hours powered by a Digital Light Processing chip system.
 The Optoma X600 can project up to a 300″ diagonal screen size making this projector the best projectors in the market.